namishh/com/content/blog/devlogs/pico.md

 <br>

-So I modified to be a spreadshot, basically five fireballs firing in an arc infront of the player (using some basic trignometry for which I obviously did not consult AI).
+So I modified to be a spreadshot, basically five fireballs firing in an arc in front of the player (using some basic trigonometry for which I obviously did not consult AI).

 ![img](https://u.cubeupload.com/namishhhh/newsecondary.gif)